cloudoperators/greenhouse/docs/contribute/local-dev.md

 perses   perses test    perses              kind-greenhouse-remote   perses         kube-monitoring     True    0.10.4    14s
 ```

-Verify the perses helm chart is successfully deployed in the `kind-greenhouse-remote` cluster by checking the `perses` release in the `kube-monitoring` namespace
+Verify the Perses Helm chart is successfully deployed in the `kind-greenhouse-remote` cluster by checking the `perses` release in the `kube-monitoring` namespace

 ```shell
 helm status perses -n kube-monitoring --kube-context kind-greenhouse-remote